One of the serious health risks we face, especially as we age, is stroke or cerebral infarction.

 Patients can be left paralyzed, and sometimes with impaired speech and sight problems, among other permanent neurological problems.

-If the problem is caught quick enough, there is a potential solution, depending on the type of stroke and circumstances.
-It is aclot busting drug that was developed over 20 years ago, tPA (tissue plasminogen activator), but it is commonly not used or discussed with patients that could benefit from the drug.
+If the problem is caught quickly enough, there is a potential solution, depending on the type of stroke and circumstances.
+It is a clot busting drug that was developed over 20 years ago, TPA (tissue plasminogen activator), but it is commonly not used or discussed with patients that could benefit from the drug.

 The treatment is not risk free—it can cause or make brain bleeding or cerebral hemorrhage worse.
 But hundreds of thousands of patients who could be helped by the treatment every year are not offered the option or given the drug when they present to their health care facility suffering from stroke symptoms.

 Even though the treatment is not risk free, it is highly effective and should be considered if it can be administered within three hours, or perhaps up to four and a half hours, of the clot forming or onset of symptoms (including problems such as paralysis or numbness or problems walking, speaking, and understanding).

 For other patients, the right choice may be a thrombectomy, where a surgeon removes the blood clot from inside the artery or vein.
 This kind of surgery may be effective beyond the 3 to 4.5 hour window for use of TPA.